 Arizona: Hidden Cameras, Audio Bugs, and GPS Devices Could Be Invading Your Privacy

 What would you do if you found out that someone used a hidden camera, audio bug, or GPS device to know your every move?
 The use of these devices is on the rise in Arizona.
 It may sound like something out of a cheap spy novel, but hidden cameras and audio bugs are routinely used against both business owners and private citizens.
-Are the devices legal?
+Are these devices legal?
 Is there anything you can do?
 How could you find out if it’s happening to you?
-If you think it’s happening to you, call Spy Catchers LLC now at 1-800-373-8726 to schedule a professional bug sweep of your home or business.
+If you think it’s happening to you, call Spy Catchers LLC now at 1-800-373-8726 to schedule a professional bug sweep of your home or business to find these devices.

 Hidden Cameras, Audio Bugs, and GPS Devices in Arizona: What’s Legal?

 Let’s start with hidden cameras.
 Hidden cameras are extremely inexpensive and small.
-Some of them store data directly to the device.
-Some send the data to the cloud.
+Some of them store data directly to the device while others send the data to a cloud storage facility.
 Some allow people to watch it at any time.
 In fact, your web cam could even be used to watch you without your knowledge.
 Arizona law makes it illegal to secretly photographing, videoing, filming, or digitally recording or viewing someone.
 While there are certain exceptions to the law, it’s very important to note that videoing another person (or watching them or photographing them) could very well be a violation of Arizona law (A.R.S.
 13-3019).
 Another consideration is whether the person being watched, videoed, or photographed had a reasonable expectation of privacy.
 For example, if you’re walking down a public sidewalk in Phoenix, you’re on public property and there’s not much of an expectation of privacy.
 When you’re in your home, especially in certain rooms, you have a certain expectation of privacy.

 Although many newer vehicles have GPS devices installed by the manufacturer or lender, they can also be placed on the vehicle without your knowledge.
 An old cell phone could even be used as a GPS device if it is wired in a way that it will stay charged from your car battery.
-GPS devices are legal on commercial vehicles (meaning that your boss could place a GPS device on the company car you drive).
+GPS devices are legal on commercial vehicles, meaning that your boss could place a GPS device on the company car you drive.
 What about placing a device for no other reason than following you?
-Turn out that the use of any sort of electronic, digital, or GPS device to watch someone or someone’s Internet or wireless activity for 12 continuous hours or on more than two occasions over a period of time without permission may be charged with stalking (A.R.S.
+Turns out that the use of any sort of electronic, digital, or GPS device to watch someone or someone’s Internet or wireless activity for 12 continuous hours or on more than two occasions over a period of time without permission may be charged with stalking (A.R.S.
 13-2923(d)(1)(a)(ii)).

 What Can You Do?